myrrlyn/oeuvre/souls-and-arkays-shadow.md

 quite intelligent, possessed of a social construct, and quite possibly sentient.
 Yet they have white souls.

-Okay I have class in half an hour so I’m going to <del>wrap this up</del> really get going.
+Okay I have class in half an hour so I’m going to ~~wrap this up~~ really get going.
 I may come back with an edit.
 Here’s my actual point.

 ____

 Arkay doesn’t award black souls because of a level of sentience or intelligence.
 He awards it because of a level of maturity and civilization.

-As I [wrote earlier](http://redd.it/151r7k/), the Orcs changed their nature and appearance during the Warp in the West.
+As I [wrote earlier], the Orcs changed their nature and appearance during the Warp in the West.
 Not a physical makeover, but more of a mental one.
 They changed from being seen as monsters to being seen as, well, men.
 Of a sort.
 Different discussion.

 Orcs didn’t magically become more intelligent.
 They didn’t suddenly gain sentience they hadn’t had.
 They’ve always been sentient.
 They were Aldmer, then